The Major in International and Area Studies — Concentration in International Affairs

 - 6 units of introductory course work (100-200 level) from two different academic disciplines

-- 3 units additional course work (any level)
+- 3 units of additional course work (any level)

 Additional requirements and regulations:

-- Students must satisfy the standard IAS foreign language requirement: the successful completion of four semesters of one language appropriate to their concentration.
+- Students must fulfill the standard IAS foreign language requirement: the successful completion of four semesters of one language appropriate to their concentration (more details below).

-- One semester of language must be completed before declaring the major.
+- Students must complete one semester of language before declaring the major.